United States District Court for the Western District of Missouri

 The United States District Court for the Western District of Missouri (in case citations, W.D.
 Mo.) is the federal judicial district encompassing 66 counties in the western half of the State of Missouri.
 The Court is based in the Charles Evans Whittaker Courthouse in Kansas City.

-As of August 2025, the interim United States attorney for the Western District of Missouri is R. Matthew Price.
+As of August 2025, the United States attorney for the Western District of Missouri is R. Matthew Price.